dtameka/dtameka/README.md

 ## About me

 Hello everyone!
-My name Vladimir Tsurkanov.
-I am C++/Python developer.
-My journey in IT started with a project at Sberbank - School21.
-Over a two years I studied programming and everything related to it I did it in C++, and now I am studying Python + flask for web development.
+My name is Vladimir Tsurkanov.
+I am a C++/Python developer.
+My journey in IT started with a project at Sberbank’s School21.
+Over two years I studied programming and everything related to it in C++, and now I am studying Python + flask for web development.

 At School 21, I completed over 20 projects of varying complexity that could take anywhere from 150 to 400 hours to complete.
-The tasks ranged from coding various algorithms, to applying design patterns
+The tasks ranged from coding various algorithms, to using design patterns.

 The essence of the training was the peer-to-peer methodology.
 This is when you don't have teachers, but you have other students of different ages and levels of knowledge.
 With this methodology I found a lot of like-minded people and my friend and part-time mentor.
-After a year, I was already gathering groups and designing future learning applications myself.
-In general, I acted as a team leader
+After a year, I was already gathering teams and designing future studying projects myself.

 ## Stack